Guide: 30-Day After-Action Checklist for Idea Campaigns

 What surprised you?
 (An unexpected source of good ideas, a theme you did not anticipate, a constraint that turned out not to matter.)

 What would you tell someone running their first campaign?
-(This one often surfaces the most useful insight.)
+(This question often produces the most useful insight.)

 Store these notes with the campaign archive.
 They are the starting point for your next campaign brief.